thaasch/raspberry_temperature_db/README.md

 As a sensor I'm using a MCP9800.
 It's very precise while not using a lot of Power.

-I created my own PCB, but you can buy something similar here: I created my own PCB, but you can buy something similar here: https://www.reichelt.de/de/de/temperatur-sensor-click-board-mcp9800-mikroe-2979-p312254.html?r=1
+I created my own PCB, but you can buy something similar here: https://www.reichelt.de/de/de/temperatur-sensor-click-board-mcp9800-mikroe-2979-p312254.html?r=1

 ## Setup